advanced-computer-lab-2023/Sonic-Clinic/README.md

 ### 6. Notifications

-- Click on the blue bell icon on the bottom right corner to view your notifications.
+- Click on the blue bell icon on the top right corner to view your notifications.

 ### Patient:
 ### 1. View Doctors and Manage Appointments

-- Click on "View All Doctors" in the Home Page, filter doctos by speciality, date and time and click on apply or you can search for a doctor by his name. to create a new appointment choose the desired doctor and book a slot.
+- Click on "View All Doctors" in the Home Page, filter doctos by speciality, date and time and click on apply or you can search for a doctor by his name.
+- To book aa appointment, select your desired doctor and choose from his/her list of free available slots.
-- To view, reschedule (follow-ups), cancel and filter appointments: Click on the "My Appointments" section in the menu
+- To view, reschedule, request follow up, cancel or filter your appointments: Click on the "My Appointments" section in the menu

 ### 2. Manage Prescriptions